 I tried this in a master class at Whiskylive Los Angeles alongside all the component whiskies that make up the blend.
 This is a pretty decent blend, but suffers from the same issue I have with almost all blends, i.e. it has been designed for drinkability and lacks any distinct flavors.
 A little grain on the nose, followed by caramel, honey, and some grain notes on the palate.
 I'd say I enjoyed most of the component whiskies more than the blend itself, in particular the plum cask matured single malt.
 It is a very well crafted blend, however, and I'm sure any blend drinker would be happy with it.

 n: balanced and well-rounded (almost to a fault).
 This has a bit of everything all put together in one package.
-Slight smoke, floral malt, and a bit of coconut grain sweetness.
+Fresh honeysuckle, floral malt, icing sugar, and a bit of coconut grain sweetness.

-t: initial is a puff of smoke, with a golden honey and very delicate floral.
+t: initial is a red berry sweetness, with a golden honey and very delicate floral.
 I get a bit of ripe plum and maybe some ume on this (salted plum).
+Grapefruit candy and finely-tuned spice in finish.
 This is a sipper and "too easy" to drink.
 The grain doesn't hide but adds to the marshmallow and coconut sweetness in the backend.